CachyOS/linux-cachyos/README.md

 ## Features

 - Very customizable PKGBUILD with many features and improvements
-- 5 Different scheduler are supported, CacULE-,CFS-,baby-,bmq- and pds scheduler
+- 5 Different scheduler are supported, CacULE-,CFS-,tt-,bmq- and pds scheduler
 - GCC/CLANG Optimization with automatically found cpu arch or also selectable cpu arch
 - Choose between LLVM/LTO or GCC
-- Choose between 500Hz, , 600 Hz (defaut),750Hz, 1000Hz, 2000Hz
+- Choose between 500Hz, , 600 Hz ,750Hz, 1000Hz, 2000Hz
 - Improved BFQ Scheduler
+- Generell improved ssctl settings and upstream scheduler fixes
 - Latest LRU Patch-set
 - BBRv2 tcp_congestion_control
 - LLVM ThinLTO provided with \*-lto Kernel (in the cachyos-repo)
-- LRNG Framework (default)
+- LRNG Framework (default enabled)
-- FUTEX, WINESYNC & FUTEX2 patch-set
+- WINEFSYNC and the new futex wait v implementation (futex2) which will be upstream in 5.17
 - Android ANBOX patch-set
-- Latest Paragon NTFS3 driver support
+- Latest Paragon NTFS3 driver support and fixes
 - Latest & improved ZSTD patch-set
+- Some Security related patches.
+More here: [Fork-Brute](https://github.com/ptr1337/kernel-patches/blob/master/5.15/0001-security-patches.patch) [spectre](https://github.com/ptr1337/kernel-patches/blob/master/5.15/0001-spectre-patches.patch)
 - Latest BTRFS improvements & fixes
 - KSMBD Module for Samba3 Server
-- Protection of clean file pages (page cache) may be used to prevent thrashing, reducing I/O under memory pressure, avoid high latency and prevent livelock in near OOM (Out Of Memory) conditions
+- Using the lates MG-LRU v5 patch paired with and the new implemented damon.
+The damon replaces the le9, but the le9 can be still enabled
-- AMD PSTATEv2 Driver
+- AMD PSTATEv4 Driver
+- Clearlinux Patchset
 - Control Flow Integrity (CFI) slectable when using LLVM
-- experimental PGO building selectable
+- experimental PGO building selectable (at the moment not working)

 ## Some Tips & Tricks